Hanyue22/Assessment-of-Self-limiting-Systems/README.md

 # Assessment-of-Self-limiting-Systems

 All models used in this program can be found in SLiM Models.

 Models in 'Normal' directory simulate performance of different systems with realistic ecology.

 Models in 'Constant-population genetic load' are only used to collect data of constant-population genetic load.

 If you're interested in the calculation of constant-population genetic load, see the 'reproduction' callback of models in 'Constant-population genetic load'.

 SIT, RIDL systems and homing drives except the split female sterile homing drive are combined in one model.

 If you want to model SIT or RIDL, switch 'HOMING' to 'F' in the 'initializing' callback, otherwise keep it as 'T'.

 When you model different systems, you may also want to check the output section, especially the calculation of fertile females.

-Other models are each built for one specific system.
+Other models (including all constant-population genetic load models) are each built for one specific system, so please do not change the system type in 'initializing' callback.

 You can vary 'DRIVE_CONVERSION_RATE', 'LATE_GERMLINE_RESISTANCE_CUT_RATE', 'EMBRYO_RESISTANCE_CUT_RATE' and 'RELEASE_RATIO' in the 'initializing' callback, and keep other settings as default.